-- Chemicals
+Chemicals

-- Products containing chemicals.
+- · Products containing chemicals.

 - Fumes

 - Dusts

 - Vapours

 - Mists

-- Gases and asphyxiating gases
+- · Gases and asphyxiating gases

 - Germs that cause diseases, such as leptospirosis or legionnaires disease

-Control of substances hazardous to health (COSHH) risk assessments are completed by the School Administrator and circulated to all employees who work with hazardous substances.
+Control of substances hazardous to health (COSHH) risk assessments are completed by the School Business Manager and shared with employees who work with hazardous substances.
 Staff will also be provided with protective equipment, where necessary.

-Our staff use and store hazardous products in accordance with instructions on the product label.
+Staff use and store hazardous products in accordance with instructions on the product label.
 All hazardous products are kept in their original containers, with clear labelling and product information.
+All substances are stored in the locked COSHH cupboard.